Cubs vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been favored on the moneyline 21 total times this season.
-They've finished 10-11 in those games.
+- The Cubs have won 11 of the 22 games they were favored on the moneyline this season (50%).

-- Based on this game's moneyline, the Cubs have an implied win probability of 52.4%.
+- The implied moneyline probablility for this matchup gives the Cubs a 53.5% chance to win.

-- Chicago has played in 46 games with over/under set, and have combined with opponents to go over the total 24 times (24-21-1).
+- Chicago has had an over/under set by oddsmakers 47 times, and have combined with opponents to go over the total in 25 of those games (25-21-1).

-- The Cubs have not had a run line set for a matchup this season.
+- The Cubs have not had a spread set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.